How to get out of a Reading Slump

-One of the most crucial signs that you know you’re a bookworm, apart from buy-a-new-book-everytime-you-walk-into-a-bookshop syndrome and always having a book with you for every excursion, is reading slumps.
+One of the most crucial signs you know you’re a bookworm, apart from the collective buy-a-new-book-everytime-you-walk-into-a-bookshop punctilio, is reading slumps.
 We’ve all been there at one point or another, in that state of dormancy, that visceral feeling of drought, where we feel plagued by our own inactivity.

-And so it was with me over the course of the last two months, where I have been frightfully inactive with my reading.
+And so it was with me over the course of the last two months, where I was frightfully inactive with my reading.
 Apart from the natural symptoms of a reading slump i.e. you just don’t feel like reading because it’s been a while since you’ve been to the gym or taken a yoga class, I genuinely feel like a lot of the books I’ve read over the last three or four months have been sub-par, uninspiring and average.
-This meant that my usual reading pace had slowed to a reluctant crawl and the number of reading submissions I received had grown, exponentially to an unstable size.
+This meant that my usual reading pace had slowed to a reluctant crawl.

-Most importantly, I would advise against trying to force yourself back into a reading frenzy so as to keep up with the so-called ‘It crowd’ as I’m sure I don’t have to tell you how counter-productive this is.
+Most importantly, I would advise against trying to force yourself back into a reading frenzy so as to keep up with the mainstream masses as I’m sure I don’t have to tell you how counter-productive this is.
 I find it better to just accept the fact that one needn’t have to feel like they should be reading all the time.